oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

       * BGP Peer group creation
       * BGP Redistribution rules
   * Missing pointer to ACL (also present in Github issue #3).
       * ACL pointer to attach forwarding filter

 ### L2NM enhancements
 * EVPN Remote and Local eth-tag (Github issue #6)
 * Explicity asign a RD at node leve (Github issue #7) In the model, a RD must be always asigned via profile at service level.
 It is useful to be able to set a explicit RD directly at nodel level overriding the value of the profile.
 This way, a common profile can be used for the whole services for use cases where only RD changes per node.
-* Add support for Flexible Cross-Connect (FXC) Service (RFC 9744) (Github issue #8)
+* Add support for Flexible Cross-Connect (FXC) Service ({{RFC9744}}) (Github issue #8)
 * add explanatory text for EVPN multihoming using LAG (Github issue #9)
 *
 ## Status of the intented Network Service.
 The Network Service Yang models represents an intent of the realization of service.
 A controller, after an instance of the network service yang intent has been created, will derive the necessary device level configurations and apply them to the necessary devices.
 However, the implementations reported a set of open issues which are related to the status.
 Those issues are not solved today and are left to implementation choices and solutions.

 * Is the Service running on the Network?
 (Github issue #5)
   * How can the northbound system be assured with 100% certainty that a configuration has been successfully installed on the network device?